 - In Linux, the command used for the creation of hard link is “ln“.
 As against, the command used for a soft link is “ln -s“.

 - Hard link has same inode number unlike soft link, where target file and its soft link have different inode number.

 - Hard links are limited to its own partitions, but soft links can cross file system boundaries.

 - Relative path and absolute path both are allowed in soft links.
 On the contrary, the relative path is not allowed in a hard link.

 A hard link doesn’t requires extra space and mat resolve faster, but the changes applied to a hard link reflect in the original file.
-On the other hand, Soft link is slower and consumes more space but any change in the soft link doesn’t impact the original file.
+On the other hand, Soft link needs extra space but any change in the soft link doesn’t impact the original file.
 Soft links are allowed to directories unlike to Hard link.